Kung Te-cheng: Family

-Kung's name included 德 Dé, the generation name for 77th generation descendants of Confucius.
-Kung's father, Kong Lingyi (孔令貽) (Qufu, 1872 - Beijing 8 November 1919), inherited the Dukedom Yansheng in 1876, upon the death of his father, the 30th Duke Yansheng.
+Kong's name included 德 Dé, the generation name for 77th generation descendants of Confucius.
+Kong's father, Kong Lingyi (孔令貽, 1872–1919), inherited the Dukedom Yansheng in 1876, upon the death of his father, the 30th Duke Yansheng.
 Kong founded a county school in Qufu and was also president of the Four Clans Teachers' College (founded in conjunction with the descendants of Yan Hui, Mencius, and Zeng Zi).
 In 1889, he was appointed to the Guozijian.
 Following the Xinhai Revolution, Kong was given a government post in the new government but declined the position.
 Kong was a supporter of Yuan Shikai and was given a First Grade Medal and Sash of Auspicious Glory and the rank of Prince of the First Rank by Yuan in 1915.

 Kong Lingyi had a total of two wives and two concubines.
-His first wife, Lady Sun (孫氏), was the daughter of Sun Yuwen (孫毓汶) (1833 - 1899), an Imperial Envoy, and she was one year older than Kong.
-Lady Sun's grandfather, Sun Ruizhen (孫瑞珍) (1783–1858), was a scholar and official during the Guangxu Emperor's reign.
+His first wife, Lady Sun (孫氏), was the fifth daughter of Sun Yuwen (孫毓汶, 1833–1899), an Imperial Envoy, and she was one year older than Kong.
+Lady Sun's grandfather, Sun Ruizhen (孫瑞珍, 1783–1858), was a scholar and official during the Guangxu Emperor's reign.
 Kong and Lady Sun married in 1888, but she died of illness without issue in 1899, aged 28.
-Kong's first concubine, Lady Feng, similarly did not have any children, and she died in 1928.
-Kong's second wife, Tao Wenpu, (陶文譜, known as Lady Tao [陶氏]), was the youngest daughter of Tao Shiyun (陶式鋆), Magistrate of Daming Prefecture, and Kong married her in 1905; compared with Lady Sun, though Tao family was rich at the time, it wasn't as prominent as Sun family.
-She bore Kong one son who died at the age of three years.
-Lady Tao was described as a petty, jealous woman who mistreated Kung Te-cheng's mother, Kong Lingyi's second concubine Wang Baocui (王寶翠) (1894 - Qufu, 11 March 1920), the daughter of a peasant from Zunhua County, Hebei.

-On 4 October 1919, Kong Lingyi went to Beijing after receiving news of his father-in-law, Tao Shiyun's, death.
+Kong's first concubine, Lady Feng, similarly did not have any children, and she died in 1926.
+Kong's second wife, Tao Wenpu, (陶文譜, known as Lady Tao [陶氏]), was the fifth daughter of Tao Shiyun (陶式鋆), Magistrate of Daming Prefecture, and Kong married her in 1905; compared with Lady Sun, though Tao family was rich at the time, it wasn't as prominent as Sun family.
+She bore Kong one son who died at the age of three year.
+As of 1914, one of Lady Tao's maids, named Wang Baocui, became the second concubine of Kong Lingyi; Wang was a daughter from a peasant from Zunhua County, Hebei, and she bore two daughters in 1913 and 1917.
+On 4 October 1919, Kong Lingyi went to Beijing after receiving news about the death of his father-in-law, Tao Shiyun.
 Soon afterwards, Kong was afflicted with a subcutaneous ulcer on his back.
 He died on 8 November 1919 at the Mansion of the Duke of Yansheng (衍聖公府) in Beijing.

-At the time of his father's death, Kung Te-cheng's mother, Wang Baocui, was five months pregnant, and on 23 February 1920, she gave birth to Kung.
+At the time of his father's death, Kong Te-cheng's mother, Wang Baocui, was five months pregnant, and on 23 February 1920, she gave birth to Kong.
 Seventeen days later, on 11 March 1920, Wang died.